wevm/viem/site/pages/account-abstraction/accounts/smart/toSmartAccount.md

 ## Usage

-To instantiate a Smart Account, you will need to provide an Account [Implementation](/account-abstraction/accounts/smart/toSmartAccount#implementation) as well as a [Client](/docs/clients/public).
+To instantiate a Smart Account, you will need to provide an Account Implementation.

-For the example below, we will use the [`coinbase` Implementation](/account-abstraction/accounts/smart/coinbase) (Coinbase Smart Wallet).

 :::code-group